microsoft/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel7/README.md

 ## Validation Steps

-- Once the deployment is successful, click on the "Outputs" to see the URL of the SSH Command, App WEB URLs:
+- Once the deployment is successful, go to the outputs section of the deployment to obtain the VM DNS name and App URLs:

   ![alt text](images/template-output.png)

-- Copy the string from the "sshCommand" field.
-Open terminal tool(or cmd window) and paste the string to access the VM.
+- Use the VM DNS name to access the VM and enter the VM username and password/ssh key, the "Admin Username" and "Admin Password/SSH Key" you provided before you deployed the template.

-- Enter the VM username and password/ssh key, the "Admin Username" and "Admin Password" you provided before you deployed the template.
+- Once you login into the VM, you can go through the *server.log* on JBoss EAP to see how Jgroup discovery works for clustering.
+Please enter the following command :

-- Once you login into the VM, you can go through the server.log on JBoss EAP how Jgroup discovery works for clustering:
+`vi /opt/rh/eap7/root/usr/share/wildfly/node1/log/server.log`

   ![alt text](images/ssh-command.png)